Credits, Grades and Transcripts

 Transcripts

-Credit for University Extension courses will appear on an official The University of Texas at Austin transcript.
+Credit for University Extension courses will appear on an official transcript from The University of Texas at Austin.
 You will not automatically receive a transcript.
 You must order one through the Texas One Stop website.

 Please note that you must wait until the final course grade is recorded with the university before you can order a transcript.
 Use the View My Grades application to confirm that your course grade is posted to your UT Austin transcript.

 University Extension students that have never enrolled as admitted students at The University of Texas at Austin will be able to use the online transcript ordering system for up to three years following their grade being posted.
-After this three-year period, University Extension students that have never enrolled as admitted students at UT Austin must use this transcript order form, and submit it via scan/email to transcripts@austin.utexas.edu; or fax it to 512-475-7681 along with the $20 ordering fee.
+After this three-year period, University Extension students that have never enrolled as admitted students at UT Austin must use this transcript order form to request a transcript.
+The form can be submitted online or via or fax it to 512-475-7520 along with the $20 ordering fee.

 More information on transcript ordering options and processes can be found on the Texas One Stop website.